-Krenitsyn is an ethereal volcano located near the Kuril Islands in the northwestern part of the Pacific Ocean is not for the faint-hearted.
+Krenitsyn is an ethereal volcano located near the Kuril Islands in the northwestern part of the Pacific Ocean.
 Standing majestically right in the middle of the Lake Koltsevoye, this Fog Archipelago is not only a hotspot of violent tsunamis but also of geopolitical sensitivities between Russia and Japan (on the territorial dispute over the southernmost Kurils).
 This place was once inhabited by the indigenous Ainu people who left the place due to its inhospitable nature, and you can still see some of their left-behind huts.
 But what makes Krenitsyn different is its verdant and enchanting landscapes thanks to the wet weather.
 This can, in turn, become a challenge for hikers making their way to the lowest point of the volcano at 1640 feet/ 500 meters (its highest peak is at 4344 feet/1324 meters).
 You will have to be in a good shape to cover the long hiking track (take your machetes with you to hack your way through the dense vegetation) up to the rim of the breathtaking Caldera Tao-Rusyr or sail around the Lake Koltsevoye through a motorboat.

 Yellowstone Caldera-Wyoming, USA